copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Gas clouds are now capped at 150 squares (nothing that creates a cloud currently uses this much area).
 - Convert the emits_light macro into a function in mondata.c.
+- New function weekday(), which returns the day of the week in a 0-6 range.
+- New function days_since_epoch(), which returns the number of days since 1/1/0000.